-The Bible was the only known book written by disparate characters.
-The authors had different job descriptions like Moses who was a shepherd, Isaiah a prophet, Ezra a priest, Matthew a tax collector, John a fisherman, Paul a tentmaker, and Luke a physician.
+It was written by disparate characters.
+For example, Moses was a shepherd, Isaiah a prophet, Ezra, a priest, Matthew a tax collector, John a fisherman, Paul a tentmaker, and Luke, a physician.
 The Apostles and those entrusted with the gospel held on as witnesses to God’s redemptive plan, even to the point of painful death.

-Given the time span and diverse characters of those who wrote God’s message, it is impossible to collaborate on a story and knit them to create a consistent and solid written work.
-The Bible has been handed down through hundreds of years, yet when the modern Bible was compared to the earliest copies found in the Dead Sea Scroll, they differ in the minor details, mostly typographical errors.
+It’s impossible to collaborate a story and knit them to create consistent and reliable written work.
+The Bible has handed down through hundreds of years, yet when the modern Bible compared to the earliest copies found in the Dead Sea Scroll, they differ in the minor details, mostly typographical errors.

-There were 40 authors of the Bible over a period of 1,500 years.
+There were 40 authors of the Bible for 1,500 years.
 Bible manuscripts have been passed on through oral tradition and centuries of copying and rewriting available copies.
-The original manuscripts or autographs has been lost.
+The original manuscripts or autographs lost.

-One of the ancient sources of the Bible is the Septuagint (Latin for 70), which was written by the legendary seventy Jewish scholars who solely translated the Five Books of Moses (Old Testament) into Koine Greek as early as the 3rd century BCE.
-The earliest complete copy of the New Testament is the Codex Sinaiticus, written in Greek.
+One of the ancient sources of the Bible is the Septuagint (Latin for 70), which was written by the legendary seventy Jewish scholars who solely translated the Five Books of Moses (OT) into Koine Greek in 3rd BCE (language before Christianity spread outside Rome, Romans spoke Latin).
+The earliest complete copy of the New Testament is the Codex Sinaiticus, written in Greek in the 4th century.